-Berlin Girl to Go as Phone Operator - 1918
+Berlin, Connecticut Girl to Go as Phone Operator - 1918

 Miss Elizabeth Roby, US Signal Corp Telephone Operator.
 The Hartford Courant, 20 March 1918.

+Miss Elizabeth Rockwell Roby (1892-1975), Graduate of Smith College and Instructor in Traffic Department, American Telephone and Telegraph Company, Who Is Serving As an Operator “Over There."
+Miss Roby’s Brother Is in France With the Twenty-Ninth Engineers.
 Miss Elizabeth Roby, US Signal Corp Telephone Operator.
 The Hartford Courant, 20 March 1918.
 GGA Image ID # 19bbe8be74

 New Britain, 18 March 1918

-When General Pershing, at the head of the American troops flanked on both sides by leaders of the English and French troops, with the Italians and other allies bringing up the rear, march “Unter den Linden” (under the linden trees ) in Berlin, there is a possibility that a Berlin, Connecticut girl will seat herself in the royal telephone office, shift a few plugs and notify King Edward over the wire at Buckingham palace that the big job is over, and that a certain Wilhelm, whose name and picture have appeared quite frequently since 1914 in the newspapers, is about to get his just deserve.
+When General Pershing, at the head of the American troops flanked on both sides by leaders of the English and French troops, with the Italians and other allies bringing up the rear, marched “Unter den Linden” (under the linden trees ) in Berlin, there is a possibility that a Berlin, Connecticut girl will seat herself in the royal telephone office, shift a few plugs and notify King Edward over the wire at Buckingham palace that the big job is over, and that a certain Wilhelm, whose name and picture have appeared quite frequently since 1914 in the newspapers, is about to get his deserve.

 “Berlin Girl to Go as Phone Operator,” in The Hartford Daily Courant, Wednesday, 20 March 1918, p.
 7.